denghejun/code-generation-service/README.md

 ## JDK 1.8 is required
 ## Brief Instruction Guide

+This project will generate CRUD DAO repository automatically based on JDBI SQL Object.

 #### 1. How To Execute
 These parameters below are all optional, you can pass them into maven.
 ```